Qds11/ESD-Concert-Booking/README.md

 To provide these features, this web application uses several external APIs, including Google Authentication for user login, Twilio for sending SMS notifications on payment and queue status, and PayPal for payment processing.
 In addition, an AMQP (Advanced Message Queuing Protocol) service is implemented for the queue, allowing messages to be published to a notification service for sending SMS notifications to users.

+To protect sensitive user data such as email addresses and phone numbers, an API gateway is implemented for the user microservice.

 Finally, this web application is designed to be containerized using Docker into individual microservices, enabling better scalability, flexibility, and maintainability.

 ## Requirements